Mashed Potatoes 3 ways over 3 days

 1. Potato Cake Pops.

 Pack 2 tablespoons of mashed potatoes together to form a compact ball.
-Then stick a cake pop stick in them and dip it in a beaten egg, and then in breadcrumbs or pretzel crumbs, or a Kosher for Passover version.
+Then stick a cake pop stick in them and dip it in a beaten egg, and then in breadcrumbs or pretzel crumbs.
 Place them on a baking sheet and bake until crispy.
 The kiddos (who am I kidding, adults will love this too) can dip it in ketchup or any prepped sauces and eat away!
 If your day is feeling really long and you need some activity ideas, you can get the kids involved in making these too, they’re super fun.

 2. Easy Leftover Shepherd’s Pie.